 Markle is an American

-Beretta/ShutterstockMeghan Markle is the first American to be officially engaged to a British royal.
-A few other firsts this bride-to-be checks off: she's a woman of color, divorced, a well-known actor, and was raised Catholic.
-Markle was just recently baptized and confirmed in the Church of England.
-After her wedding to Prince Harry, she will have to go through the process of becoming a citizen of the U.K. Don't miss these royal wedding etiquette rules every member of the family must follow.
+In November 2017, Meghan Markle became the first American to be officially engaged to a British royal.
+A few other firsts the new Duchess checks off: She is a woman of color, divorced, a well-known actor, and was raised Catholic.
+Markle was recently baptized and confirmed in the Church of England.
+Now that she is married to Prince Harry, she will have to go through the process of becoming a U.K. citizen.
+Don't miss these royal wedding etiquette rules every member of the family must follow.

-It’s not a holiday
+It wasn't a holiday

 When Prince Harry and Markle announced their engagement, the British government told the public that there "isn't a precedent in this area" for a bank holiday to be declared for the royal wedding.
-The date, however, falls on a Saturday, so it’s likely that crowds will still be able to gather to celebrate the royal nuptials.
+The date, however, fell on a Saturday, so crowds were still able to gather to celebrate the royal nuptials.

 Content continues below ad

-Yes, in comparison to your average wedding, Prince Harry and Meghan Markle’s wedding will be extremely grand.
-But in comparison to other royal weddings, it’s going to be much more low-key.
-Since Prince Harry is fifth in line to the throne, there’s less pressure for him to have a super traditional wedding.
-It’s going to be held in St. George’s Chapel at Windsor Castle just outside of London, which is a little quainter than Westminster Abbey where Prince William and Kate wed.
+Yes, in comparison to your average wedding, Prince Harry and Meghan Markle’s wedding was still grand.
+But compared to other royal weddings, it was much more low-key.
+Since Prince Harry is sixth in line to the throne, there was less pressure for him to have a particularly traditional wedding.
+It was held in St. George’s Chapel at Windsor Castle just outside of London, which is a little quainter than Westminster Abbey, where Prince William and Kate Middeton wed.
 Don't miss these secrets about Windsor Castle you never knew.

-There won’t be a famous balcony kiss
+There was no balcony kiss

 Many recently married royal couples have kissed on the balcony of Buckingham Palace.
-However, since their ceremony is taking place at St. George’s Chapel, they likely won’t be making the hour-long trip back to London and Buckingham Palace to capture this classic royal moment.
+However, because their ceremony took place in Windsor, England, the couple did not make the hourlong trip back to London and Buckingham Palace to capture this classic royal moment.
 Instead, the two shared their first kiss as a married couple just outside St. George's Chapel.

-There will be no procession through London
+There was no procession through London

-James Morgan/ShutterstockYou probably guessed that this isn’t going to happen either.
-Since the couple likely won’t be coming back to London after the ceremony, there won't be a London procession for the public to congratulate them—however, Kensington Palace announced there will be a procession through Windsor directly following the ceremony at 1 p.m. local time.
+You probably noticed this iconic royal event didn't happen either.
+Because the couple did not return to London after the ceremony, there was no procession through the U.K. capital for the public to congratulate them—instead, there was a procession through Windsor directly after the ceremony at 1 p.m. local time.
 Find out the special flower that must be included in every royal wedding bouquet.

 Content continues below ad

-According to royal sources speaking to Vanity Fair, the wedding is a family affair, not an official state occasion.
-Because of this, the royal couple likely doesn't feel as much pressure to invite global dignitaries, members of foreign royal families, or politicians.
-There will still be a lot of important and well-known people in attendance, but definitely not as many as William and Kate’s wedding.
+According to royal sources speaking to Vanity Fair, the wedding was planned to be a family affair, not an official state occasion.
+Because of this, the royal couple did not feel as much pressure to invite global dignitaries, members of foreign royal families, or politicians.
+There were still a lot of important and well-known people in attendance but definitely not as many as William and Kate’s wedding.
 Don't miss these bizarre perks of the royal family.

-There will be many more celebrities in attendance
+There were many more celebrities in attendance